Tak783/roundupapp/README.md

 ### Must Have Changes
 * OAuth + Token manager
     * This project APIs are currently sandbox level, I have opted to just use `UserDefaultsAuthenticationStoreManager` to store and manage the tokens.
-    * In the future keychain storage manager will have be used
+    * In the future a Keychain Storage Manager will be be used
     * Accommodations for a future `KeychainAuthenticationStoreManager` were made with the currently existing `AuthenticationStoreManagable`
     * In production token exchange would be used to return new access tokens
 * Integration tests for view controllers and UIViews